yunkunrao/tendermint.com/content/blog/tendermint-0-9-release.md

 **Basecoin**

-This release was all about getting things ready for a real and useable Basecoin.
+This release was all about getting things ready for a real and useable [Basecoin](https://github.com/tendermint/basecoin).
 If you're not familiar, Basecoin is our framework for building cryptocurrency applications on Tendermint, which we plan to use to build out the [Cosmos Hub](https://cosmos.network) and other blockchains in the Cosmos Network.
 It's an ABCI app that has some built in cryptocurrency functionality, and can be easily extended by plugins implemented in Go, without forking the repository.
+We have a series of example plugins in our [Basecoin examples repository](https://github.com/tendermint/basecoin-examples).
 With this release of Tendermint, we are announcing our first official release of Basecoin, v0.3.0.
 Checkout the [basecoin guide](https://github.com/tendermint/basecoin/blob/master/docs/guide/basecoin-basics.md) to get started!

-One of the most important features of the Cosmos Network is InterBlockchain Communication (IBC), which enables different blockchains to send data to one another.
+One of the most important features of the Cosmos Network is InterBlockchain Communication (IBC), which enables different blockchains to send data back and forth.
 This works by having the two blockchains act as light-clients of one another.
 We implemented this functionality as a plugin in Basecoin, and it is available now!
 Check out the [IBC guide](https://github.com/tendermint/basecoin/blob/master/docs/guide/ibc.md) to demo it today!